opendatasoft/ods-documentation/source/sourcing_and_processing_data/harvesters/ftp_with_meta_csv.rst

 FTP with meta CSV harvester
 ===========================

-This harvester allows users to create datasets from an FTP folder containing:
+This harvester allows users to create datasets from an FTP folder.
+The FTP folder must contain:

-- one **metadata CSV file** (semicolon separated)
+- one **metadata CSV file** (separated with semicolons)
 - several **resources**
 - (optional) several **CSV schema files**